From “When Caring Hurts: Managing Compassion Fatigue”, VetMedTeam

 What You Do as a Manager IN A VET PRACTICE, SHELTER OR VOLUNTEER GROUP.

 The ultimate goal of all veterinary professionals (and caregivers) is to provide exceptional care for our animals.
 As a manager, it is essential to support our team and provide tools for them to navigate the waters of compassion fatigue.
+To identify the needs of each member of your team, you must get to know them.

 - Learn about their history, goals and ambitions.